lofar-astron/prefactor/docs/source/acknowledgements.rst

 Acknowledgements
 ================

-The Pre-Facet-Calibration pipeline and its scripts where developed by:
+The Pre-Facet-Calibration pipeline and its scripts were developed by:

     * Alexander Drabent
     * David Rafferty